 Chapter 5 – formulation of Functional Strategy

 Functional Strategy: It relates to a single functional operation and the activities related therein.
-In terms of the levels of strategy formulation, functional strategies operate below the SBU or business-level strategies.
+If it is studied to identify the hierarchy levels of strategy formulation, these strategies are followed by the personnel who work below the SBU or business-level group.

 Role of Functional Strategy